 Let's try solving the following word problem using Python:

-A grocery store sells a bag of ice for $1.25, and makes 20% profit.
+A grocery store sells a bag of ice for $1.25 and makes a 20% profit.
 If it sells 500 bags of ice, how much total profit does it make?

-We can list out the information provided, and gradually convert the word problem into a mathematical expression which can be evaluated using Python.
+We can list out the information provided and gradually convert the word problem into a mathematical expression that can be evaluated using Python.

 Cost of ice bag ($) = 1.25

 Profit per bag ($) = profit margin * cost of ice bag = .2 * 1.25